polhenarejos/picokeys-docs/docs/picokeyapp/fido/slots/static-password.md

 # Slot: Static Password

-This page describes the **Static Password slot type** available in PicoKeyApp.
+This page describes the **Static Password slot type** available in PicoKey App.

 The Static Password slot stores a fixed password that is emitted by the device as **keyboard input** when triggered.